PRILOSEC OTC OTC

 <18yrs: not recommended.

 Heartburn >3 months.
-Chest or shoulder pain.
-Frequent wheezing.
+Chest or shoulder pain with shortness of breath; sweating; pain spreading to arms, neck, or shoulders; or lightheadedness.
+Wheezing.
 Unexplained weight loss.
 Nausea/vomiting.
 Stomach pain.
-Reevaluate if condition continues or worsens after 14 days.
+Sodium-restricted diets.
+Discontinue and reevaluate if condition continues or worsens after 14 days, require >1 course of treatment every 4 months; diarrhea, rash, or joint pain develops.
 Pregnancy.
 Nursing mothers.

 May affect or be affected by blood-thinning agents (eg, warfarin, clopidogrel, cilostazol), antifungals, digoxin, diazepam, tacrolimus, mycophenolate mofetil, antiretrovirals, methotrexate.